rmoscetti/cheshire-cat-ai-tools/README.md

     pip install -r requirements.txt
     ```

-3. Ensure the Cheshire Cat AI server is running and accessible at the specified `--base_url` and `--port`.

 ## Tool 1: Cheshire Cat API Client

 A Python-based client for interacting with the Cheshire Cat API, an AI-powered conversational model.
 This script establishes a WebSocket connection to send messages and retrieve responses in real-time.
 Additionally, it supports optional history management and saving responses to a JSON file.